Psychotherapy is a general term for treating emotional issues by talking.

 PIP is suitable for mothers and fathers who are:

-In his private practice he works short and long term and integrates Psychodynamic and Cognitive Behaviour Therapy.
+In his private practice he works people who present with a number of difficulties including anxiety, depression, substance use problems and relationship problems.
+He works short and long term and integrates Psychodynamic and Cognitive Behaviour Therapy with a particular focus on a trusting therapeutic relationship.
+Adrian is a qualified EMDR therapist which he uses for people with PTSD.
 Adrian also runs training courses in a variety of subjects and offers clinical and academic/research supervision.
+He is also registered with a number of Private Health Insurance companies including BUPA, AXA and Aviva.